Skip to main content

 flowx-anonymous-sa uses a dedicated, low-privilege realm role.
 Unlike the other service-account clients above, this one is not assigned SA_FLOWX.
 The migration creates a new SA_FLOWX_ANONYMOUS realm role in the service-accounts realm and assigns it only that role.
 This caps the blast radius if the token leaks: an attacker can only invoke endpoints reachable to an anonymous internet visitor on processes or UI flows that explicitly opted into the Anonymous runtime role.

 Manual Keycloak Configuration path.
 If your environment does not allow FlowX to administer Keycloak directly (for example, restricted enterprise deployments), follow the Manual Keycloak Configuration recipe.
-See Configuring an IAM solution for the complete realm, client, and mapper setup.
+On this path the realm rename is your responsibility: the user realm’s Realm name must equal your organization ID, because services resolve the organization from the token issuer URI (<auth-server>/realms/<organization-id>).
+See Manual Keycloak configuration for the complete realm, client, and mapper setup.

 Remove legacy authentication env vars